 The Best Way To Prepare For A Long Haul Flight

-Fortunately, I’ve got a few tips to help you stay healthy while you fly.
-Here is my checklist to help you prepare and survive a long haul flight.
+I have a few tips to help you stay healthy while you fly.
+Here is my checklist to help you prepare for and survive a long-haul flight.

-Flying at high altitudes implies breathing pressured air in the cabin for long hours that inevitably changes the blood oxygen levels and can lead to fatigue, headaches and dizziness.
+Flying at high altitudes implies breathing pressured air in the cabin for long hours, which inevitably changes blood oxygen levels and can lead to fatigue, headaches, and dizziness.
 Sitting on a plane is not like sitting on a sofa in your home.
-That’s why the first rule and best practice to follow on a long flight is skipping the free in-flight alcoholic drinks!
+That’s why the first rule and best practice to follow on a long flight is skipping the free in-flight alcoholic drinks.

 To maintain a good level of hydration during the flight, you can do all of the following: